NativeScript/angular-perf-metrics/README.md

 ```

 On NativeScript, your angular application is a part of a bigger application. providedIn: 'root' services are singletons for that single angular instance, so if you need an actual singleton you can use providedIn: 'platform'.
 When does this happen exactly:
 1. On Android, when the user leaves the app with the back button the Activity is destroyed, so your ApplicationRef will be destroyed.
+This behavior has changed in Android 12 (https://developer.android.com/about/versions/12/behavior-changes-all#back-press), so from 12 and up the angular instance should not be destroyed anymore.
 2. On both platforms, if the app is woken up by some kind of event, like a background fetch, your `main.ts` code will run, but the angular application will not be bootstrapped.

 ## Using Standalone Components (Eduardo)